without Internet Explorer,

 There are some highlights, such as this album’s best track, the great “The Lesser Faith”, which blends the keyboards seamlessly with the guitar tracks and is an absolute winner in terms of atmosphere.
 Other good tracks include “Empty Me” with its beautiful chorus and ending, and the aforementioned “Icipher” for its somewhat cold and introspective feeling.

 This is a powerful grouping of songs that keep, in each and every one of them, a feeling of intangible coldness that spreads to every other instrument like a virus, morphing the individual parts into something else, something stranger but still pleasant to listen.
-"Fiction" is Dark Tranquillity in a half frozen state.
-Perhaps stunted here or there, but still capable of delivering the goods and an amazing atmosphere when the time is right.
+"Fiction" is Dark Tranquillity absorbing the coldness of their own atmosphere and using it as a cloak.
+Perhaps stunted here or there, but still capable of delivering the goods and an amazing sonicscapes when the time is right.

 (Oh, and the album also features some good bonus tracks)